Nelson Coates: Additional movie projects

 Coates recreated the tundra town of Barrow, Alaska (later renamed Utqiagvik) in the warmer, greener, mountainous Anchorage for the feature film Big Miracle (2012).
-The remote town was the original setting for the movie’s true story about a 1988 whale rescue.
+The remote town was the original setting for the movie's true story about a 1988 whale rescue.

 To prepare, Coates watched more than 70 hours of news and documentary footage.
 He built houses on wagons with varied looks so that the structures could be rearranged overnight to simulate different Barrow streets.

 Coates also designed a multi-function water tank that was large enough to stage the underwater action, which included three robotic vehicles maneuvering three animatronic whales.
-He oversaw the whales’ fabrication so that they precisely matched the original animals in appearance and movement (the historical and new footage were intercut).
+He oversaw the whales' fabrication so that they precisely matched the original animals in appearance and movement (the historical and new footage were intercut).

-For Fifty Shades Darker (2017) and Fifty Shades Freed (2018), director James Foley hired Coates to reimagine the franchise’s world.
-The designer added texture and depth to the projects’ 160 sets and introduced visual references to reflect the characters’ backstories.
+For Fifty Shades Darker (2017) and Fifty Shades Freed (2018), director James Foley hired Coates to reimagine the franchise's world.
+The designer added texture and depth to the projects' 160 sets and introduced visual references to reflect the characters' backstories.
 The films were shot simultaneously over 106 days in 167 locations and required Coates to balance a myriad of details to maintain the visual integrity and continuity of each movie.

 Entertainment industry and arts organizations

 Coates is serving his second term as President of the Art Directors Guild (ADG).
-In 2016 he oversaw the formation of ADG’s women’s and diversity committees to address issues in front of and behind the camera.
-Coates was also instrumental in creating and organizing the Guild’s first new member orientation and first member directory.
+In 2016 he oversaw the formation of ADG's women's and diversity committees to address issues in front of and behind the camera.
+Coates was also instrumental in creating and organizing the Guild's first new member orientation and first member directory.

 Coates is a voting member of the Academy of Television Arts and Sciences (ATAS) and the Academy of Motion Pictures Arts and Sciences (AMPAS), where he also serves on the Executive Committee of the Production Design Branch.
-He previously served on AMPAS’ Foreign Language Film Committee (later renamed the International Feature Film Committee).
+He previously served on AMPAS' Foreign Language Film Committee (later renamed the International Feature Film Committee).

 Collegiate support

 Coates is a member of the Board of Trustees of Laguna College of Art and Design (LCAD), where he has co-chaired fundraising events to support student scholarships.

 Coates speaks frequently at universities, including at his alma mater, Abilene Christian University.
-In 1996, he was named ACU’s Outstanding Young Alumnus of the Year and was accorded the University’s Department of Journalism/Mass Communications’ Gutenberg Award, which recognizes distinguished professional achievements by alumni.
+In 1996, he was named ACU's Outstanding Young Alumnus of the Year and was accorded the University's Department of Journalism and Mass Communication's Gutenberg Award, which recognizes distinguished professional achievements by alumni.

 Coates endowed two scholarships at ACU, one in production design and the second in education in honor of his parents.

-Coates served as the keynote speaker at UCLA’s Design Showcase West.
+Coates served as the keynote speaker at UCLA's Design Showcase West.